zenvercoder/JavaScript30/notes.md

 * link.textContext = Get the text content of the <link> element

+* The filter() method creates a new array with all elements that pass the test implemented by the provided function.

+`var newArray = arr.filter(callback[, thisArg])`

+* The map() method creates a new array with the results of calling a provided function on every element in this array.

+`var new_array = arr.map(callback[, thisArg])`

+* The sort() method sorts the elements of an array in place and returns the array.

+* `function compare(a, b) {
+    if (a is less than b by some ordering criterion) {
+      return -1;
+    }
+    if (a is greater than b by the ordering criterion) {
+      return 1;
+    }
+    // a must be equal to b
+    return 0;
+  }`

 * .reduce() = a method applies a function against an accumulator and each value of the array (from left-to-right) to reduce it to a single value.
-In other words, takes all the things in the array and reduces it all into one value. `arr.reduce(callback, [initialValue])`
+In other words, takes all the things in the array and reduces it all into one value.

+`arr.reduce(callback, [initialValue])`

+### Flex Panel Gallery

+* box-sizing: border-box: margin not included in height + width

+* display: flex; a flex item can alater its dimensions to fill available space.
+Enables a flex context for all its direct children

+* flex: 1; the children will evenly distribute their space amongst themselves

+* nested flexboxes in this example: `.panels` + `.panel` both display: flex.

+* `.panels` = flex container `.panel` = flex item

+* `.panel` is also a flex container

+* flexbox default = stacked left-to-right

+* `panels.forEach(panel => panel.addEventListener('transitionend', toggleOpen);` if one writes `toggleOpen()`, it's calling the function and will run on page load automatically.
+We just want to give it reference to the function, not run it.

+* `console.log(e.propertyName);` that was interesting.
+There were two transitions happening, so that would have made `panel.addEventListener('transitionend'` behave differently than I would have expected.